DaanVervacke/rtd-tutorial/docs/source/index.rst

 .. note::

    **Prerequisites**

    This guide assumes that you already have an operating system setup and a container runtime installed (like Docker).
-   If you are using Docker then you need to be on at least version 19.03.9, ideally an even higher version, and libseccomp 2.4.2 or newer.

 It's recommend to follow the table of contents order, **step by step**.

 .. _maincontents: